 Submit GMAT score reports, transcripts, and TOEFL, if needed, to each program

 Requests to enroll as a dual-degree student must be declared on the initial application to the Baker Program.
 Students not admitted to a dual-degree program upon initial enrollment in the Baker Program must complete the MPS RE degree requirements before enrolling in any other degree program at Cornell.

-Students already enrolled in the MRP or MBA program may still apply to the Baker Program and, upon admission, be formally admitted to the dual-degree program.
+Students already enrolled in the MRP program may still apply to the Baker Program and, upon admission, be formally admitted to the dual-degree program.